FioranoSoftware/FioranoESB/README.md

 Fiorano's Open source Platform which provides life cycle management of microservices, microservice flows and automates communication between microservices using Fiorano ESB.

-Refer GutHub Fiorano [Microservice Platform Wiki] (https://github.com/FioranoSoftware/Fiorano-Microservice-Platform/wiki) for more
+Refer to the https://www.fiorano.com/opensource/knowledge-base page for Open Source documentation; send mail to opensource@fiorano.com to know more.